paranoidnela/piuio-pico-wokeIO/docs/USERGUIDE.md

 ## Installation

+TL;DR if you have a PIUIO, it's a drop-in replacement, but use the ribbon cables included with the brokeIO!

-1. Ensure that you have a brokeIO circuit board, two IDC 34-pin cables, and USB-B cable.
+1. Ensure that you have a brokeIO circuit board, two IDC 34-pin ribbon cables, and USB-B cable.
 Also, ensure that you have a compatible system with:
    1. Motherboard with a free USB port or pin header, as well as a free PCIe slot (only required for mounting)
    2. Power supply with a molex power cable (or some way to supply 12V and 5V DC)
    3. JAMMA circuit board, or some way to connect the brokeIO pinouts to your machine
 2. If there is a PIUIO installed in your system, unplug the existing PIUIO circuit board from your motherboard and power supply.
 This includes the USB-B cable, two IDC cables connecting the PIUIO and JAMMA board, and molex cable.
 3. Insert the brokeIO in a free PCIe or PCI slot, preferably as close to the edge of the motherboard as possible; if you can't do this, you will need to find a secure place for it.
 *The order is not specific for steps 4-6:*
-4. Connect the USB-B (square-shaped) end of your USB cable to the brokeIO.
+1. Connect the USB-B (square-shaped) end of your USB cable to the brokeIO.
 Plug the other end into a USB port or the motherboard header, depending on what type cable you have.
    1. If you have a USB-B to 5-pin motherboard cable, make sure when plugging into the motherboard that the black wire goes to the corner pin that does not have an adjacent pin on the next row.
-5. Connect the two IDC cables to the JAMMA.
+2. Connect the two IDC cables to the JAMMA.
 The cables are reversible, but there are notches on the IDC connectors so they can only be inserted in one way.
-6. From your power supply, connect molex connectors to your brokeIO and JAMMA PCBs.
+3. From your power supply, connect molex connectors to your brokeIO and JAMMA PCBs.

 **NOTE:** For brokeIO, you must use the IDC cables included with the brokeIO, or equivalent cables.
 The cables included with Pump It Up are custom and are flipped vertically instead of horizontally, which is non-standard.
 Since you cannot